By Amy Dawes

 It wasn't easy for Weiner to get her that first directing shot.
 He had to fight resistance from AMC.
 Mad Men was unproven, and it was the network's first original scripted series.
 "You horse trade," he explains.
 "You offer them someone they trust, and are excited about, and you say, 'I promise he'll do two episodes.
 Now let me take a chance on this other person.'
 But yes, someone like Jennifer required a lot of fighting."
 Since then, she has gone on to direct for many other shows, including Hung, The Killing, and The Big C.

-PARTY TIME: DGA members offer their points of view (L-R, top to bottom) Rachel Feldman, Jennifer Getzinger, Lesli Linka Glatter, Gwyneth Horder-Payton, Tawnia McKiernan, Susan Vaill and Jessica Yu.
+IN MY OPINION: DGA members offer their points of view (L-R, top to bottom) Rachel Feldman, Jennifer Getzinger, Lesli Linka Glatter, Gwyneth Horder-Payton, Tawnia McKiernan, Susan Vaill and Jessica Yu.
 (Photos Courtesy: Greg Crowder, Jennfier Getzinger, Lesli Linka Glatter, Gywneth Horder-Payton, ArdenAsh, Susan Vaill, Howard Wise)

 When this tale began, you might have thought it would illustrate that the work environment on the Mad Men set reflects the same discriminatory culture it depicts.
 Rather, the point is this: if the creator whose psyche gave rise to Don Draper can think as progressively as this, why can't more showrunners?